 This is a major step in receiving feedback as you always have the choice of whether to accept feedback as valid and do something about it—or not.

-You must decide on the reliability of the feedback.
+Decide on the Reliability of the Feedback

 Remember, only you have the right and the ability to decide what to do with the feedback you have received.
 It is up to you to check it out with others, seek out examples, and then, decide if the feedback is worth doing something about.

-General Tips for Gracefully Receiving Feedback
+Other Tips for Gracefully Receiving Feedback

 The following are additional overall communication tips about how to receive feedback with grace and dignity.

 - Try to show your appreciation to the person providing the feedback.
-They'll feel encouraged and believe it or not, you do want to encourage feedback.
+They'll feel encouraged and, believe it or not, you do want to encourage feedback.

 - Even your manager or supervisor finds providing feedback scary.
 They never know how the person receiving feedback is going to react and they are rarely trained in how to communicate effectively.